tflynn615/Tweet_Stock_Analysis/README.md

 - Sum of all tweets 2015-2019
 - Color by sum of likes, comments, and retweets

+We can see that Apple has the most tweets about their stock ticker while tweets about Tesla see the most likes, retweets, and comments.

 #### Price Action Over Time

 ![heat_map.png](analysis_images/heat_map.png)